TechGrounds-Cloud8/cloud8-benbui797/03_Networking_1/NTW-01_OSI_stack.md

 The network layer provides the functionality to communicate between different networks.
 It can have many nodes connected to it by an address (IP) and allows different nodes to sent a message to other nodes by encapsulating a message with an address and let the network find it's way to the destination.
 If the message is too big for the data link layer on one of the nodes, it may split it into multiple fragments.
 These fragments will be reassembled at the target node once all fragments have been received.
 It may also report on delivery errors on these transfers.
 Functions of this layer include: routing protocols, multicast group management, network-layer information and error, and network-layer address assignment.
 It is the function of the payload that makes these belong to the network layer, not the protocol that carries them.

 **Layer 4: Transport Layer**
 The transport layer provides the functional and procedural means of transferring variable-length data sequences from a source host to a destination host from one application to another across a network.
 Transport protocols may be connection-oriented or connectionless.
-[TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) is an example protocol (although not officially references in the OSI model).
+[TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) is an example protocol (although not officially referenced in the OSI model).

 **Layer 5: Session layer**
 The Session Layer creates the setup, controls the connections, and ends the teardown, between two or more computers, which is called a "session".
 Since DNS and other Name Resolution Protocols operate in this part of the layer, common functions of the Session Layer include user logon (establishment), name lookup (management), and user logoff (termination) functions.
 The Session Layer also provides for full-duplex, half-duplex, or simplex operation, and establishes procedures for checkpointing, suspending, restarting, and terminating a session between two related streams of data, such as an audio and a video steam in a web-conferencing application.